Comparison: QuickBooks Online vs. Enterprise Solutions

 A high-speed connection is recommended.

 As with any cloud-based software, data access is subject to cellular/internet provider network availability and occasional downtime due to system and server maintenance and events beyond your control.
 I have only seen QBO go down for an hour or so or have significant slowdowns a few times in the past 3 years using it.
 This is usually regional and not every account is always affected.
+Update: since Intuit has moved QBO from their own servers to Amazon Web Services (AMS), I have never seen a slowdown or outage.

 One Account per Company